bacngv/Shapley-based-Alliance-Learning/MAPPO_MULTIWALKER/README.md

-# MAPPO in MPE environment
+# MAPPO in MULTIWALKER environment

 ## How to use my code?
 You can dircetly run 'MAPPO_MULTIWALKER_main.py' in your own IDE.<br />